TnTech-ECE/CapstoneStarterRepo/Documentation/Signoffs/Ground Based Sensor Subsystem.md

 ## Power

 The Diablo DSP-21 Vehicle Detector will be powered through the 11 Pin Harness connection found in Figure 1.
-The
+The recommended input voltage and current for the detector is 10.5 VDC to 35 VDC with 25 mA to 120 mA [2].
+Since the loops are connected directly to the vehicle detector unit, the loops will receive the necessary power through the detector.
+The power through the loops will depend on the selections made using the on-board DIP switch with the provided table in both the user manual and the tables found under the Buildable Schematics section.